nsaylan/Cohort-19/devops/hands-on/Ansible/S4-ansible-04-directory-layout-starategy-errors/README.md

 - ``host_vars`` is a folder that you create and within the folder are YAML files which reference each specific target node.

-- ``group_vars`` is also a folder you create and within the folder are YAML files which reference groups of target nodes or all nodes.
+- ``group_vars`` is also a folder you create, and within the folder are YAML files which reference groups of target nodes or all nodes.

 - Both the Ansible ``host_vars`` directory and the ``group_vars`` directory have to be created manually and are not created by default.